We here at YPT are constantly enthralled at what makes a country and how many actually exist or have existed. Here are five that are no more:

 2. Republic of South Vietnam

-Following the French colonial withdrawal from Indochina, Vietnamese Marxist intellectual and guerilla fighter, Ho Chi Minh established a communist regime in Hanoi, northern Vietnam.
+Following the French colonial withdrawal from Indochina, Vietnamese Marxist intellectual and guerilla fighter Ho Chi Minh established a communist regime in Hanoi, northern Vietnam.
 In response, conservatives in the south rallied around emperor Bao Dai in the southern city of Saigon.
 The emperor was eventually deposed by Ngo Dinh Diem in 1955 following a controversial referendum, who was then himself killed in a coup seven years later.
 The country toiled on the brink of collapse as oppressive policies drove more and more people – especially those living in rural areas – to support what they saw as a northern liberator in Ho Chi Minh.
-In 1964 the United States, alarmed by what they saw as a communist takeover of a key strategic ally in the region, began sending troops to the tune of having over 9 million active servicemen from 1964 until 1975.
+In 1964 the United States, alarmed by what they saw as a communist takeover of a key strategic ally in the region, began sending troops to the country, having over 9 million active servicemen in Vietnam from 1964 until 1975.
 However, in 1975 Ho Chi Minh’s troops captured Saigon and brought about a unified, Socialist Republic of Vietnam, effectively ending South Vietnam.

 4. Transcaucasian Socialist Federative Soviet Republic